Kopcheni1/NewsPaperPortal/README.md

 # NewsPaperPortal
-All D.13 changes made in settings
+All D.13 changes made in settings.
 Logs working well